 Dr. Habib Iddrisu, Assistant Professor of Ethnomusicology and Dance at the University of Oregon, is a traditionally trained dancer, musician, and historian from Northern Ghana.
 Born into the Bizing family of court historians and musicians of the Dagbamba people, Dr. Iddrisu has toured the world extensively with traditional singing and dance groups, and has diverse experience as a performer, teacher, choreographer, and scholar throughout the U.S. Dr. Iddrisu earned his PhD in Performance Studies from Northwestern University and his research interests include West African Music and Dance Practice and Performance, Cultural Studies, Post-Colonial Independence History, Political Economy, Oral History, African Diaspora Studies, and the New Internationalism.

 Students will stay in specially arranged hostel accommodations located in the city centers of each region.
-Students will be responsible for their own meals, although some will be provided.
+The majority of meals will be provided.

 Dates and Deadlines